lpsm-dev/loli/README.md

 > * Linktree: https://linktr.ee/lpmatos
 >

-## ➤ License <a name = "license"></a>

-This repository is released under the [Apache license](https://www.apache.org/licenses/LICENSE-2.0).
-In short, this means you are free to use this software in any personal, open-source or commercial projects.
-Attribution is optional but appreciated.

 ## ➤ Versioning <a name = "versioning"></a>

 To check the change history, please access the [**CHANGELOG.md**](CHANGELOG.md) file.